 All students in the program must be U.S. citizens, U.S. nationals or permanent residents of the U.S. Students must be entering or continuing in an Associates or Baccalaureate degree program following their internship.
-The for deadline this application is February 8, 2015.
+The for deadline to apply for the Summer 2016 will be announced in early October.
 Apply here.

 Investigating Prior Explosive Eruptive Activities at Mt.
 St. Augustine Volcano, Alaska